-402. American Diplomacy.
+- 402. American Diplomacy.
 Three hours.

-The principles and policies guiding A

 The principles and policies guiding American diplomacy in its various stages of development, the methods commonly employed and the personalities of leading American diplomats.
 Formerly Hist.
-350.

-- 421. The Era of the Renaissance and the Reformation.
+350. - 421.
+The Era of the Renaissance and the Reformation.
 Three hours.
 A study of the changes, especially cultural, in Western Europe during the three centuries, 1300-1600. - 422.
 The French Revolution and the Napoleonic Era.
 Three hours.

-A study of the causes (1715-1789), sequences (1789-1799), and consequences (1799-1815) of the French Revolution.
+A study of the causes (1715-1789), sequences (1789-1799), and consequences (1799-1815) of the French Revolution. - 426.
+European History (1914 to the present).

-501. Historical Research.
 Three hours.

+- 501. Historical Research.
+Three hours.
 The first part of this course is a study of the method and technique of historical research.
-The second part puts into practice the problems involved in the preparation of a master's thesis.

-503 Constitutional History of the United States.
+The second part puts into practice the problems involved in the preparation of a master's thesis. - 503.
+Constitutional History of the United States.
 Two hours.
 A study of the origins and development of American constitutional principles and practices.

 - 504. Constitutional History of the United States.
 Two hours.
 A continuation of History 503. - 505.
 Social and Economic Problems of the American Colonies.
 Three hours. - 506.
 Social and Economic Problems of the Early National Period in America.
+Three hours.

-Three hours. - 507.
-The Old Northwest.
+507. The Old Northwest.
 Two hours.

-The study of the problems in connection with the settlement, distribution of land, organization of government, fur trade, conflict with the Indians, and the early social and economic adjustments. - 508.
-The Civil War and Reconstruction, 1850-1877.
+The study of the problems in connection with the settlement, distribution of land, organization of government, fur trade, conflict with the Indians, and the early social and economic adjustments.

+- 508. The Civil War and Reconstruction, 1850-1877.
 Three hours.
 The abolition movement, king cotton diplomacy, secession, social and economic life during the Civil War, and the problems connected with the reconstruction and the transition from agricultural to industrial economy. - 509.
 Problems of Recent American History, 1877 to Present.
-Three hours. - 521.
-Nineteenth Century England.
 Three hours.
-Policies of outstanding leaders such as Canning, Peel, Palmerson, Disraeli, Gladstone and Salisbury; growth of democracy; reform movements; the Irish problem.
-Discussion, reports and term papers. - 527.
-Problems in Early Modern European History.
-Two hours.